Trauma Centre for Accident Victims

 CMC wants to reduce Deaths and Disabilities

-Motorbike related trauma, especially head injuries, can be significantly reduced by wearing a helmet.
+You can reduce Motorbike related trauma, especially head injuries, by wearing a helmet.
 So, not wearing your helmet can be a grave mistake.
-It can mean the difference between life and death, between a full recovery and disability.
+It can mean the difference between life and death.
+Between a full recovery and disability.